Basic: Alaska

 History

-In the late 1960s, oil was discovered on the North Slope of Alaska.
-This discovery forced the federal government to deal with Alaska's aboriginal land ownership, resulting with the 1971 Alaska Native Claims Settlement Act (ANCSA).
-Under this settlement the indigenous people of Alaska 'earned' claim to 44 million acres of land (or 1/9 of Alaska's land area) while the rest of the land was 'sold' to the federal government for $962.5 million.
-The land was to be managed through the newly founded corporations.
-ANCSA had allowed the state to construct the 800-mile Trans-Alaskan pipeline to transport oil from Prudhoe Bay to Valdez; from there the oil is transported by tanker to the rest of the United States and world.
+In the late 1950s, oil was discovered on the North Slope of Alaska.3 This discovery forced the federal government to deal with Alaska's aboriginal land ownership, resulting with the 1971 Alaska Native Claims Settlement Act (ANCSA).
+Under this settlement the Indigenous People of Alaska 'earned' claim to 44 million acres of land (or 1/9 of Alaska's land area) as shareholders while the rest of the land was 'sold' to the federal government for $962.5 million.
+The land was to be managed through 12 newly founded, for-profit, regional corporations, under which Native Alaskans became shareholders and were encouraged to choose stakes in land rich in natural resources.
+Current shareholders had to have been born before 1971 or have inherited their shares from someone born before 1971.
+Younger generations, who may have a greater interest in sustainable land practices and are more inclined to choose conservation over economic growth don’t have the same voice as shareholders, and some find it more challenging to have their concerns taken into consideration.4

 For more information please contact: